Tuttotorna/OMNIA/docs/FIRST_PUBLIC_CASE.md

 ---

-Chosen case set
+Chosen public case

-The chosen public case set is:
+The chosen public case is:

-examples/llm_surface_cases.jsonl

-The paired frozen result artifact is:

-examples/llm_surface_results.jsonl

-The paired summary is:

-docs/LLM_SURFACE_MINI_RESULT.md
+examples/omnia_inevitability_case_v0/

+This directory contains the first bounded end-to-end inevitability case.

+Its core files are:

+baseline_results.jsonl

+omnia_scores.jsonl

+gate_actions.jsonl

+final_results.jsonl

+metrics.md

+analyze_case.py

 This is the canonical first public case of the repository.